词语站>英语词典>affront翻译和用法

 她不敢冒犯他,因为她明白艺术家最珍视尊严。

-• The play was considered an affront to public morals.
+• The way the prisoners were treated was an affront to human dignity.